-- A loan that does not exceed the sum of R 3 000 at any relevant time; or - A loan to enable the employee to further his or her own studies; - A loan to an employee that does not exceed R 450 000 if: - The debt was assumed to acquire immovable property used for residential purposes by the employee; - The market value of the property does not exceed R 450 000; - The remuneration proxy of the employee does not exceed R 250 000; and - The employee is not a connected person in relation to the employer.
+- A loan that does not exceed R 3 000 per employee at any time; - A loan to enable the employee to further his/her own studies; - A loan to an employee that does not exceed R 450 000 if: - The debt was assumed to acquire immovable property used for residential purposes; - The market value of the property does not exceed R 450 000; - The employee's remuneration proxy does not exceed R 250 000; and - The employee is not a connected person in relation to the employer.

-Payment of employees' debt or release from debt
+Payment or release of employees' debt

-A taxable fringe benefit arises when the employer has directly or indirectly paid an amount owing by the employee, to any third party, without holding the employee accountable for such amount, or requiring the employee to reimburse the employer.
+A taxable fringe benefit arises when the employer has directly or indirectly paid an amount owing by the employee to any third party, without holding the employee accountable for such amount, or requiring the employee to reimburse the employer.
 This includes releasing an employee from an obligation to pay an amount owing by the employee to the employer.
 The employer is deemed to have released an employee from an obligation to pay a debt if the debt prescribes unless the prescription was not due to an intention on the part of the employer to confer a benefit on the employee.
 The taxable value is the amount the employer paid/settled on behalf of the employee, or the amount of debt from which the employee has been released.